nickzuber/jaz/README.md

 that web page, ultimately providing a smooth page transition.

 ##Why use Jaz?
-Traditonal links simply redirect the user to an entirely new page, consequently removing the user for at least a few moment from the website's native experience.
+Traditonal links simply redirect the user to an entirely new page, consequently removing the user, for at least a few moments, from the website's native experience.
 With Jaz, the user doesn't have to go to the new page, rather the new page comes to the user!
 This provides a seamless and smooth experience while traversing a website.

 ![Jaz Visual Example](img/example.png)